lutris/website/README.rst

-Getting the site up and running for development
+Get the site up and run  for development
 ===============================================

 With docker-compose